-“Paul, and Silvanus, and Timotheus, unto the church of the Thessalonians which is in God the Father and in the Lord Jesus Christ: Grace be unto you, and peace, from God our Father, and the Lord Jesus Christ" (I Thessalonians 1:1)
+“Paul, and Silvanus, and Timotheus, unto the church of the Thessalonians which is in God the Father and in the Lord Jesus Christ: Grace be unto you, and peace, from God our Father, and the Lord Jesus Christ.”
+(1 Thessalonians 1:1)

 It is significant that in this first verse of what may have been Paul’s first inspired epistle, he twice identified the Son of God as “the Lord Jesus Christ,” thus giving Him the honor and recognition to which He is entitled.

-Paul used this “full name” of Christ at least 19 times in the two brief Thessalonian epistles, as he often did also in his other epistles.
-Likewise James, in his first verse, called himself “a servant of God and of the Lord Jesus Christ” (James 1:1).
+Paul used this “full name” of Christ at least 19 times in the brief Thessalonian epistles, as he often did in his other epistles.
+Likewise James called himself “a servant of God and of the Lord Jesus Christ” (James 1:1).
 Jude warned against any who would deny “the only Lord God, and our Lord Jesus Christ” (Jude 1:4).
-Peter began his first epistle with “Blessed be the God and Father of our Lord Jesus Christ" (I Peter 1:3).
-The apostle John closed the last book of the Bible with the benediction: "The grace of our Lord Jesus Christ be with you all.
+Peter began his first epistle with “Blessed be the God and Father of our Lord Jesus Christ” (1 Peter 1:3).
+John closed the last book of the Bible with the benediction “The grace of our Lord Jesus Christ be with you all.
 Amen” (Revelation 22:21).